aws-samples/aws-iam-access-analyzer-kms-blog/README.md

     --source-arn <RULE_ARN>
 ```

-Link the rule and the function (target).
+Now, with the rule and permissions in place, we need to link the rule and the function (target).
 Replace `FUNCTION_ARN` with the Lambda function ARN from the `aws lambda create-function` call:
 ```bash
 aws events put-targets \
     --rule kms-key-access-changes \